-To impose an order on updates, each context must be time-stamped before it is stored or updated in the system.
+In order to impose an order on updates, each context has to be time-stamped before it is stored or updated in the system.
 The responsibility of the Sequencer module is to assign a timestamp to each metadata, which will be stored into the Hybrid Service.
-To do this, the Sequencer module interacts with Network Time Protocol (NTP)-based time service implemented by NaradaBrokering software.
+To do this, the Sequencer module interacts with Network Time Protocol (NTP)-based time service [44] implemented by NaradaBrokering [43] software.
 This service achieves synchronized timestamps by synchronizing the machine clocks with atomic timeservers available across the globe.

-6. Evaluation
+6 Evaluation